Joe Cornish: Career

+Cornish started his career in television before moving into film.

 The Adam and Joe Show

 The Adam and Joe Show was an ironic pop culture sketch show written, presented and directed by the duo.
 The show found cult success during its four series between 1996 and 2001.
 The best-known segments featured hit feature films recreated with stuffed toys, British television shows parodied using Star Wars action figures, and Vinyl Justice, in which the pair invaded rock stars' homes and searched their record collections for embarrassing records.

 Since the end of show, Cornish has continued to work in British television and radio as a presenter, writer and director, both with and without Buxton.
 He wrote and presented the BBC Radio 4 film programme Back Row between 2002 and 2003.

 In 2001, he fronted the topical discussion show This Week Only, alongside Nick Frost and Lauren Laverne.

 In 2007, he and Buxton began presenting Adam and Joe, a radio show on BBC Radio 6 Music.
 This was put on hold during 2010 while Cornish directed Attack the Block; a new series began on Saturday 2 April 2011.